 AWS EFS is a one-of-a-kind utility that allows your storage to grow according to your needs in the cloud.
 Although AWS EFS costs are ten times higher than the costs of using AWS EBS, it still is a good option for a network file storage solution as it is secure, flexible, and redundant.

-In this article, we showed how N2W Software’s Cloud Protection Manager can help you set up an automated backup of your AWS EFS files.
-CPM offers options for before, after, and completed scripts that help achieve application-consistent backup.
-The “before script” is useful to execute a specific function before a backup policy is executed, as this way one can set up checks to ensure that data is copied correctly while IO is frozen during the creation of the EBS volume snapshot.
+In this article, we showed how N2WS Backup & Recovery (CPM) can help you set up an automated backup of your AWS EFS files.
+N2WS offers options for before, after, and completed scripts that help achieve application-consistent backup.
+The “before script” is useful to execute a specific function before a backup policy is executed, as this way one can set up checks to ensure that data is copied correctly while IO is frozen during the creation of a snapshot of EBS volumes.